Live - Updating in real time

 How We Got Here

-From $22 billion to nearly $193 billion in just over ten years.
+From $22.3 billion in 2014-15 to $192.6 billion by 2028-29.
 Here's what the numbers actually show.

 Net Debt 2014-15 to 2028-29